eellak/gsoc17-Eczar/GSoC17_Process/ProcessDiary.md

 **June 13**
 - Revision and cleanup for v01 and v02, based on v03
-- Changed 'font info', adding individual names based on date and version in UFO files for better test install from RoboFont
+- Changed ‘font info’, adding individual names based on date and version in UFO files for better test install from RoboFont

 **June 10**
 - Cleanup of previous versions